Abul Hasan Ali Hasani Nadwi: Early life

 Nadwi grew up and was guided in a God fearing environment in the guardianship of his family.
-His father Hakim Syed Abdul Hayy Nadwi al-Hasani served as Rector of Nadwat-ul-ulama until he breathed his last on Friday 1923 when Abul Hasan Ali Nadwi was nine years of age.
-Having lost his father, young Ali grew up under the shadow of his mother and the guardianship of his brother, Hakim Abdul Ali Nadwi (who qualified from both Dar al-Ulum Deoband and Nadwat-ul-ulama).
+His father Hakim Syed Abdul Hayy Nadwi al-Hasani served as Rector of Nadwat-ul-ulama until he died on Friday 1923 when Abul Hasan Ali Nadwi was nine years of age.
+Having lost his father, young Ali grew up under the shadow of his mother and the guardianship of his brother, Hakim Abdul Ali Nadwi (who qualified from both Dar al-Ulum Deoband and Nadwat-ul-Ulama).
 He lived in his early childhood in Takiyya Kalan; Rae-Bareilly.
 He later migrated to Lucknow with his father because of his father's profession as a doctor.
-His mother had memorized the Qur’ān and acquired higher education, a rare distinction for a woman of her times.
+His mother had memorised the Qur’ān and acquired higher education, a rare distinction for a woman of her times.
 She was a poet as well as a writer.
 She wrote the book for the guidance of women and young girls with the name of Husnul Maashirah (Social Manners) and the book of poems by the name of Bahrurrahmah.
 When Ali was young he spent most of his time in his elder brother's house, under his supervision and tender care.
 A particularly important influence on him at this stage was his elder brother, Sayyid Abd al-Ali al Hasani who later went on to be trained as a medical doctor at King George's Medical College, Lucknow, and then assumed the post of Rector of the Nadwat-ul-Ulama.
 His elder brother was able, through his deep knowledge both in western education and Islam, to ensure his upbringing in the Islamic way of life.
 By this time he had developed a deep commitment to the cause of Islam.